cityjson/specs/software/cityjson-valschema/c++11/README.md

-- Nothing needs to be installed, this [JSON header-only library](https://github.com/nlohmann/json) is used
+- Nothing needs to be installed, both dependencies are in the `include` folder
 - C++11 is necessary

 To compile and run: